MichaelNInfotrack/nightwatch-cucumber/BDD/README.md

 ## About the BDD scenario's
 - All the scenarios can be found in the feature folder
-- Have added a few sample scenarios for wikipedia.
+- These scenarios are just going through the planit login workflow.

 ## Before running the test